LakshmanTurlapati/ProKeys/README.md

 ## What is ProKeys?

-A minimal utility that re-types clipboard content at adjustable speeds.
-Set your preferred words-per-minute rate, press `⌘⇧V`, and watch your text appear keystroke by keystroke—perfect for coding, note-taking, or anywhere a regular paste isn't enough.
+A minimal utility that re-types clipboard content with perfect indentation and zero system interference.
+Set your preferred words-per-minute rate, press `⌘⇧V`, and watch your text appear keystroke by keystroke with precise formatting—perfect for coding, note-taking, or anywhere a regular paste isn't enough.

+**Key Features:**
+- **Perfect macOS Integration**: Tailored specifically for macOS US keyboard layout with 1:1 key correspondence
+- **Smart Indentation**: Preserves exact code indentation structure regardless of IDE auto-indent behavior
+- **Zero Interference**: No system shortcuts, emoji panels, or app switching interruptions during typing
+- **Hybrid Approach**: Combines proven indentation handling with interference-free content typing

 Inspired by **AutoHotKey** on Windows, ProKeys delivers focused functionality purpose-built for ultra-fast paste on macOS.